Best dive insurance (2025 update)

-We’ve chosen DiveAssure as the best blend of comprehensive dive insurance and travel coverage.
+We’ve chosen DiveAssure as the best blend of comprehensive dive insurance and travel coverage in 2025.
 Read our in-depth breakdown.

-Diving accidents are rare, but when one happens you need insurance to cover you for healing time and expenses.
-The average health insurance won’t offer any coverage for scuba diving accidents, so it’s important to get additional insurance coverage.
-To pick the right policy for you, we’ve compared the top three worldwide options below.
+Diving accidents are rare, but when one happens you need insurance to cover the healing time and expenses.
+Regular health insurance generally excludes dive-related incidents, so it’s important to have specialized coverage1.
+To pick the right policy for you, we’ve compared three leading options for 2025.

 Top pick